 Whether you need to fit your photo to a certain dimension or rescale a layer to fit your project, learning how to resize an image in Photoshop is important.
-There are a few different ways that you can do it, but some will leave you will a lower quality image than what you started.
+There are a few different ways that you can do it, but some will leave you with a lower-quality image than when you started.

-To ensure you maintain the same high-res quality that you started with make sure to follow three of the best methods outlined below.
+To ensure you maintain the same high-res quality that you started with, make sure to follow four of the best methods outlined below.

 The Image resize adjustment lets you change the dimensions and resolution of a photo.
 If you have specific dimensions you need to match, this method is very effective.
 Especially if you’re trying to print a photo, you can directly alter the image size to get the best results.

 Step 1: Go To Image > Image Size

 With the layer you want to make bigger selected, go to Image > Image size.
 Alternatively, you can use the keyboard shortcut Alt + Control + I (Win) or Option + Command + I (Mac) to access the panel.

 In the Image Size dialogue box, there are a few different options to work with.